Sports-Data-Analytics-Team/Endurance-Sport-Performance_Capstone-Project_2025/04_Injury/README.md

   - 05_subsets in SQL: preparing visualisation in tableau

-### results
+### 💡 results
-i.
-H3a: We could reject the Null-Hypothesis
+i.  🚨 ✅ H3a: We could reject the Null-Hypothesis

-ii.
-H3b: We failed to reject the Null-Hypothesis.
+ii.  🚑 ❌ H3b: We failed to reject the Null-Hypothesis.
 No correlation could be found

-iii.
-Prediction Model: we were unable to design a satisfactory model during the project period
+iii.  ⛑️ ❌ Prediction Model: we were unable to design a satisfactory model during the project period

+### 👓 to be continued

-iv.  for further approach the individuality of each athlete should be taken in account (due to a lack of time, we were unable to pursue this any further)
+For further approach the individuality of each athlete should be taken in account (due to a lack of time, we were unable to pursue this any further)